Aaron Judge Preview, Player Props: Yankees vs. Astros

-On Saturday, Aaron Judge (.317 on-base percentage in past 10 games, 75 points below season-long percentage) and the New York Yankees play the Houston Astros, whose starting pitcher will be Hunter Brown.
-First pitch is at 7:10 PM ET.
+Aaron Judge -- with an on-base percentage of .286 in his past 10 games, 106 points lower than his season-long percentage -- will be in action for the New York Yankees versus the Houston Astros, with Cristian Javier on the hill, on September 3 at 7:10 PM ET.

-In his most recent game, he racked up two hits (going 2-for-4 with a home run and an RBI) against the Astros.
+He hit a home run while going 1-for-4 in his last game against the Astros.

 Aaron Judge Game Info & Props vs. the Astros